hexthedev/OpenAi-Api-Unity/README.md

-**WARNING**: This project is officially dead. no updates will come, and as such I moved it to the archived state.
+**WARNING**: This project is officially dead.
+No updates will come, and as such I moved it to the archived state.
 If more complete implementation of the current API come to my awareness I will post here.
 Sadly, I do not have time to take PRs or manage this repo.

 # OpenAi Api Unity
 A simple OpenAI API wrapper for Unity